getampt/docs/building-blocks/api.md

 Ampt provides a modern web framework to group API handlers, define routers and endpoints for your application. `@ampt/api` is designed to simplify the process of building RESTful APIs and making requests to them.

+**NOTE:** `@ampt/api` is still experimental and prone to issues.
+We strongly recommend not using this for production use cases.

 ## Defining an API

 Ampt allows developers to define APIs that can be protected with basic validation and middleware support.